-Figure 22.
+Figure 25.
 Post nesting movements of hawksbill turtles nesting at Machalilla National Park (Ecuador) determined via satellite telemetry

-Figure 23.
-Mangrove estuary foraging areas used by 10 hawksbill turtles at Jiquilisco-Xiriualtique Bay, El Salvador (n = 4), Gulf of Fonseca, Honduras (n = 4) and Jambeli Canal, Ecuador (n = 2).
-Green shaded areas refer to mangrove estuaries and red dots are hawksbill sightings.
+Figure 26.
+Mangrove estuary foraging areas used bv 10 hawksbill turtles at Jiguilisco-Xiriualtique Bay, El Salvador (n = 4), Gulf of Fonseca, Honduras (n = 4) and Jambeli Canal, Ecuador (n = 2).
+Green shaded refer mangrove areas to dots are estuaries and red hawksbill sightings.

 Much like green turtles, hawksbill turtles are believed to be coastal inhabitants that rarely venture into offshore waters.
 However, data collected by on-board observers in the tuna purse-seine fleet in the eastern Pacific (IATTC 2004) suggest otherwise.
 Indeed, some green turtles with ornate shells can be confused with hawksbill turtles; however, the distinctive shell of hawksbills suggests that this may be less of a misidentification problem as compared to the olive ridley-loggerhead misidentifications (Frazier 1985).
-Based on data from IATTC (2004) it appears that hawksbill turtles occur in offshore waters, albeit less common throughout the eastern Pacific, from northwestern Mexico to Peru (Figure 24).
+Based on data from IATTC (2004) it appears that hawksbill turtles occur in offshore waters, albeit less common throughout the eastern Pacific, from northwestern Mexico to Peru (Figure 27).
 The number of sightings in offshore waters is less than that for the other hard-shelled species, but this may be due to lower overall population numbers than from avoidance of these high-seas habitats.

-Figure 24.
-Sets with presence of hawksbill turtles in the eastern Pacific from 1993-2008.
+Figure 27.
+Sets with presence of hawksbill turtles in the eastern Pacific from 1993-2015.
 (IATTC Observer database, Hall and Roman, pers. comm.)